 - using cutting-edge technology and multimedia to enhance student learning experience.

 The instructional design specialist will work closely with faculty to provide a high level of instructional design and instructional technology support.
-Instructional design services provided by the Center for Academic and Technology Solutions (CATS) include:
+Instructional design services provided by the Center for Academic and Technology Solutions include:

 - Collaborate with faculty in designing and developing online, blended, and face-to-face courses / programs.